 2020-2021 One-time Provisional Fee: $50

 Provisional dues and fees must be received by August 31.
 As an Active member, the dues are currently $150 annually due by April 1st each year.
+Payment plans are available for members seeking increased flexibility.

 What are my requirements during my Provisional Year?
 Requirements change from year to year.
 The 2020-2021 Provisional requirements follow: